Can Personal Trainers Coach Nutrition?

 I offer evidence-based advice you can trust and results you can see.

-On the occasions when I meet a client who needs more specific detailed support, I always refer them to a dietician.
-As a starting point for most people, this will be more expensive and they often don’t have the same background in delivering weight loss results through diet and exercise combined.
-A dieticians route is typically more advisable when you have specific medical needs that are overlapping with your diet.
-Often your GP will make this recommendation.
+On the occasions when I meet a client who needs more specific detailed support, I always refer them to a registered dietician.
+As a starting point for most people, this will be more expensive as they often don’t have the same background in delivering weight loss results through diet and exercise combined.
+A dietician’s route is typically more advisable when you have specific medical needs that are overlapping with your diet.
+Often your GP will make this recommendation, or I will be able to guide you on these questions in a consultation.

 So, Can Personal Trainers Coach Nutrition?